cqframework/mct-ig/input/pagecontent/technical-requirements.md

 _Insufficient performance of validation of FHIR data_

-For the prototype, the Measure Calculation Tool makes use of the open source Java reference implementation validator used by FHIR publishing tooling as well as several open source reference implementations.
+For the prototype, the MCT makes use of the open-source Java reference implementation validator used by FHIR publishing tooling as well as several other open source reference implementations.
 For complex validations, especially involving terminology, this component can take a significant amount of time.
 In particular, we see cases that take multiple seconds to validate the data for a single patient.
 The majority of this time appears to be due to direct terminology server usage by the validation component.

 This risk could be mitigated by adding caching to the terminology capability of the validation component.